 One of these was crossing the Meseta de Nisdafe, the flattish plateau which crowns the island.
 It’s a place which messes with the mind.
 On the one hand, the dry stone dykes, wild flowers, neat fields, voluptuous trees and woolly sheep look more Dales than Canary Island.
-Then, hearing unnerving hollow footsteps as we crossed coiled volcanic surfaces between the stone walls was a reminder this is a relatively young volcanic world we were exploring.
+Then you hear unnerving hollow footsteps as you cross coiled volcanic surfaces between walls and you’re reminded this is a relatively young volcanic world you’re exploring.
 On one route through Nisdafe’s ‘Little Britain’ we passed only one other walker, appropriately a Yorkshireman.

 Into the mist

 Enjoying a picnic at Mirador de Jinama with cloud swirling just below our feet made it feel as though not only were we at the end of the world, we were also on top of it.
 The fact cloud obscured the views didn’t detract, we’d already enjoyed El Golfo Valley vistas from Mirador de la Peña a few hundred metres in altitude below us.
 Sitting in sunshine, with misty wisps making the nearby branch arch start to the steep descent to Frontera seem more like a portal to a strange dimension, added to an other worldly atmosphere.
 Herreños used to bring livestock up and down the old path, quite some feat as it’s challenging enough wearing sturdy boots with glue-like grips.